junxit/us-congress-bills-117/metadata.md

 - 2021-01-13 — Introduced in House
 - 2021-01-13 — Introduced in House
 - 2021-01-13 — Referred to the House Committee on the Judiciary.
+- 2021-03-05 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2022-04-06 — Committee Consideration and Mark-up Session Held.
+- 2022-04-06 — Ordered to be Reported (Amended) by the Yeas and Nays: 26 - 11.
+- 2022-04-06 — Subcommittee on the Constitution, Civil Rights, and Civil Liberties Discharged.
+- 2022-06-07 — Placed on the House Calendar, Calendar No. 81.
+- 2022-06-07 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-358.
+- 2022-06-07 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-358.